BrixtinW/CS_260/README.md

   ![Waiting room for the web app](2.jpg)

-  The third is the page with the instructions that will detail how to play the game. this page can be checked in the middle of the game for reference.
+  The third is the page with the instructions that will detail how to play the game.
+This page can be checked in the middle of the game for reference.

   ![Instructions page for the web app](1.jpg)